 c.
-The parties agree that the amount of crack cocaine and cocaine involved in this offense will result in a base offense level 20 under the revised U.S.S.G.
-2D1.1.
+The parties agree that the amount of cocaine and crack cocaine involved in this offense will result in a base offense level of 28 under the revised Guidelines and U.S.S.G.
+2D1.1 will apply.

 d.
 The defendant has admitted his guilt and clearly accepted responsibility for his actions, and has assisted authorities in the investigation or prosecution of his own misconduct by timely notifying authorities of his intention to enter a plea of guilty, thereby permitting the Government to avoid preparing for trial and permitting the Government and the Court to allocate their resources efficiently.
 Therefore, he is entitled to a three-level reduction pursuant to § 3E1.1(b) of the Sentencing Guidelines.
 The Government, at the time of sentencing, will file a written motion with the Court to that effect, unless the defendant (1) fails to abide by all of the terms and conditions of this plea agreement and his pretrial release; or (2) attempts to withdraw his guilty plea, violates the law, or otherwise engages in conduct inconsistent with his acceptance of responsibility;